• Free shipping on all orders

 How Can You Stop Your Dog From Overeating?

-Is your dog a habitual stress-eater?
-If so, there are a couple of things you can do to stop them from stress-eating.
+Do you think that your dog is a habitual stress eater?
+If so, there are a couple of things you can and should do to stop them from stress eating, as it might be an animal welfare issue.

-• Removing the Stressor – The easiest way to stop your dog from stress-induced eating is to remove whatever’s stressing it.
+• Remove the Stressor The easiest way to stop your dog from stress-induced eating is to remove whatever’s stressing them.
 The stressor could be a new environment, an unfamiliar person, or a threatening canine.
-Pulling your dog away from its stressor reduces its stress levels and instantly cribs stress-eating.
+This is easier said than done, of course, but you should figure out how to pull your dog out of the stressful situation.

-• Control Food Portions – Stress-eating spirals out of control when you give your dog too much to eat.
-Control how much food you give your dog so it can find better ways to cope with unpleasant emotions.
+• Control Food Portions Stress eating spirals out of control when you give your dog too much to eat.
+Control how much food you give your dog so they can find better ways to cope with unpleasant emotions.
 Dog food typically has recommended serving amounts on the packaging.
-Follow these guidelines to avoid under or over-feeding your dog.
+Follow these guidelines to avoid under- or over-feeding your dog.

-• Have a Strict Feeding Schedule – Feeding your dog on impulse allows more room for stress-induced eating.
-By having a set feeding schedule, you can time your dog’s feeding to ensure it doesn’t eat too much.
-Without a proper schedule, your dog will keep nagging you for food when stressed.
+• Have a Strict Feeding Schedule Feeding your dog on impulse allows more room for stress-induced eating.
+By having a set feeding schedule, you can time your dog’s meals to ensure that they don’t eat too much.
+Without a proper schedule, your dog will keep overeating or nagging you for food whenever they want.

 You can complement these useful tips with our calculator tool here: